Our Early Years Curriculum

 When they start school, children from disadvantaged backgrounds are, on average, 4 months behind their peers.
 We strive to close this gap.

 We understand the importance of building children’s vocabulary.
 Key vocabulary is planned into all areas of the curriculum and is revisited throughout the year.
 Children expand their understanding of new words through the high-quality and language-rich learning environment.

 Speech and language programmes run within Nursery and Reception.
-Nursery implement ‘Talk Boost’ and Reception implements the ‘Nuffield Early Language Intervention’.
+Nursery implement ‘Talk Boost’ and Reception implement ‘Fast Track’ to show fidelity to our chosen scheme.
+This phonics intervention has helped children with some speech and language issues who are not working on specific interventions through SALT.
 Prompt identification of children and consistent interventions supported by trained staff, mean that children’s language development can improve rapidly.
 These programmes have already had a positive impact on previous Nursery and Reception cohorts.